alwaysAnsh/Trello-Ansh/README.md

 # Crework Project

+## Note
+Due to some deployment issues, this new repository was created.
+For accessing the previous repository, follow this URL: "https://github.com/alwaysAnsh/Trello-copy"

 This project is built using Vite for the client-side and Node.js for the server-side.
 The project structure is as follows:

 root